kkcmah/ro-costume-viewer-frontend/README.md

 First, ensure that the backend is running in test mode i.e. `npm run start:test`

+Note: elements with data-cy props or similar data-\* props are used for testing and should be carried forward with any element changes or have their tests rewritten.

 Opens Cypress for testing.
 Tests are located in cypress/integration/mine.

 ### `npm test`

 This currently doesn't do anything.
 Jest and/or Cypress (from above) are the planned tools for this.
+Use `npm run cypress:open` for now.

 ### `npm build`